-- A. Their academic standards and good progress - B. Their behaviour for example, exclusions - C. Attendance Is it high or average? - D. Their involvement in activities, visits and clubs - E. Taking responsibility- are they involved in the school? - F. Destinations and smooth transitions - G. Parent views we listen to parent view and where necessary, make improvements for better outcomes - H. Parental complaints We always aim to resolve complaints at the school level
+- A. Their academic standards and good progress - B. Their conduct and social interactions - C. Attendance Is it in line with expectations? - D. Their emotional wellbeing they will be more resilient and robust, as well as happy - E. Their involvement in activities, visits and clubs - F. Taking responsibility- are they involved in the school? - G. Destinations and smooth transitions - H. Parent views we listen to parent view and where necessary, make improvements for better outcomes - I. Parental complaints We always aim to resolve complaints at the school level.
+(Complaints within the scope of the school's policy should follow the procedure detailed.
+Please visit the appropriate section of the website here for more information.)